Muwatta/Muwatta/README.md

 ## About Me

-I am a **Frontend & Backend Developer** with a passion for building scalable, real-world web applications.
-I also mentor students and create hands-on learning experiences.
+I am a **Frontend & Backend Developer** passionate about building scalable, real-world web applications and mentoring the next generation of developers.

 - Currently working on **Full-Stack Backend Development** at **ALX Nexus ProDev**, focusing on **Python (Django), API design, database optimization, and secure systems**.
 - Founder of **[Algorise Tech Explorers](https://algorise.org)** – training students in **coding, robotics, Scratch, and AI**.